 This starts by embedding the NS/AP into the main development objectives of the country and related strategic documents.
-These may include a national vision document, medium-

-What are transformative PAMs? term national/subnational development plans and relevant sectoral strategies.
+These may include a national vision document, mediumterm national/subnational development plans and relevant sectoral strategies.
 There may also be a national poverty reduction strategy paper (PRSP), a sustainable or green growth strategy, as well as a climate change strategy.
 REDD+ teams should therefore map and screen the national (and sub-national) strategic framework.
 The real influence of each of these strategic documents in the development framework of the country (i.e. planning, budgeting) will need to be assessed.
-Some countries have also nested their REDD+ strategy objectives into their legal framework (see case study in Box 4.2 below).
+Some countries have also nested their REDD+ strategy objectives into their legal framework (see case study in Box 2 below).